 |proximity sensing devices which prevent an EWP’s basket from manoeuvring into crushing proximity of fixed structures|

 Duty holders should consider a range of potential risk control measures for scissor-type EWPs applicable to their operational environments.
-Risk control measures may include:
+Risk control measures should include:

-- a 'lower-before-travel' policy, where workers are instructed that they must lower scissor-type EWPs to be completely clear of any overhead structures before driving/travelling in the unit
+- a 'lower-before-travel' policy, where workers must lower scissor-type EWPs completely clear of any overhead structures before driving/travelling in the unit

 - driving scissor-type EWPs via the external 'umbilical' control when traversing through doorways or on internal ramps.

-Note: Observer(s) should be used to monitor blind-spots for pedestrians when being driven by external 'umbilical' control.
+Observers should be used to monitor blind spots for pedestrians when being driven by external 'umbilical' control.

 - Managing the risks of plant in the workplace - Code of Practice